akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 - Makes use of a javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter / REPL.
 - It doesn't handle the wire protocol 'raw' or control TCP primitives itself.
 It uses the standard C++ MongoDB client driver for that.
 - Can be used to run Javascript code for the sake of Javascript alone, but the purpose is communicate with the database
 - There is one "<tt>db</tt>" MongoDB connection object created which represents the connection to the standalone mongod or replicaset of mongod nodes or mongos host you specified with the --host argument when you began the shell.
-(TODO LINK to connection URI page)
 - The behind-the-scenes flow every time you execute a db.XXX() command:
   1. You create documents as Javascript objects, and execute Javascript functions in the interpreter.
   2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands, which are also serialized in a BSON format.
-These include the argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or the v3.2(?) experimental OP_COMMAND format requests) and sends it over the network
+These include the argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or the v3.2 experimental OP_COMMAND format requests) and sends it over the network
   3. The server responds with a reply in BSON
-  4. The mongo shell converts the reply to a javascript result, and the BSON data is converted to a Javascript object
+  4. The mongo shell shunts the BSON into the TCP payload to C++ object, then cast/marshalled to a javascript object through the Javscript engine.
   5. The converted-to-Javascript-binary-format result is assigned into a javascript variable if you set one, or auto-printed into the shell terminal if you did not.

 _**Q.** "But what about server-side Javascript?
 That's what MongoDB uses right?"_